Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 timestamps and prefix tree root hashes of the log entries on the frontier, along with an inclusion proof.
 The user verifies that the timestamps are monotonic.
-If this is successful, the user retains the log tree's full subtrees and the rightmost log entry's timestamp for future queries.
+If this is successful, the user retains the log tree's full subtrees and the frontier timestamps for future queries.

 # Ciphersuites